-The Fall 2018 semester of the Scholars Program at the DC Jail is the first in which we are able to offer 2 Georgetown credit-bearing courses!
-After an extensive admissions process, we currently have a cohort of 14 students, 12 men and 2 women, earning college credits that can be applied toward their pursuit of a Bachelor's degree upon release.
-Additionally, we continue to offer 7 non credit-bearing courses and the weekly lecture series to 50 men and women incarcerated at the DC Jail.
+The Fall 2018 semester of the Scholars Program at the DC Jail was the first in which we were able to offer 2 Georgetown credit-bearing courses!
+After an extensive admissions process, we had a cohort of 14 students, 12 men and 2 women, earning college credits that can be applied toward their pursuit of a Bachelor's degree upon release.
+Additionally, we continued to offer 7 non credit-bearing courses and the weekly lecture series to 50 men and women incarcerated at the DC Jail.

 Democracy: Professor Marc Howard

 This course focuses on the concept of democracy, and the process of democratization, in historical and comparative perspective.
 The lectures and readings will span many countries and most regions of the world, but the course’s focus will be thematic, rather than regional.
 After going over definitions of democracy and democratization, the course will cover the main elements of the three historic “waves” of democratization, followed by the growing literature on different forms of authoritarianism.
 We will then focus on such topics as political culture, civil society, political institutions, ethnicity and diversity, immigration and citizenship, and democracy assistance.
 We will close by assessing the future prospects and challenges for democracy and democratization around the world.
 Several class sessions will include student debates about certain topics that have produced a wide range of scholarly approaches and opinions.
 By the end of the course, students will be familiar with, and knowledgeable about, many different countries and regions of the world, while also having a firm grasp of the central topics, arguments, and debates in the academic literature on democracy and democratization.

 Introduction to Philosophy: Professor Judy Lichtenberg